sortlight/Skillyzer/README.md

 # Career Coach Assistant

 ## Overview
 This project documents the design and build process for the Career Coach Assistant, a web‑based application powered by Amazon Q Business.
-The application automates skill‑gap analysis and training recommendations for Career4All coaches by comparing learner CVs with job descriptions and retrieving relevant courses from multiple data sources.
+The application automates skill‑gap analysis and training recommendations for Career coaches by comparing CVs with job descriptions and retrieving relevant courses from multiple data sources.

 The goal of this documentation is to provide a clear, professional and technically accurate explanation of how the system was built.